laurentpayot/floweret/README.md

 ### Rest type
 > etc(<type\>)

-:warning: Rest type can only be the last type of the signature arguments types, (just like in JavaScript)[https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/rest_parameters#Description].
+:warning: Rest type can only be the last type of the signature arguments types, [as it should be in JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/rest_parameters#Description).
-CoffeeScript doesn't have this limitation, but this CoffeeScript feature is not implemented in runtime-signature.
+CoffeeScript doesn't have this limitation, but this neat CoffeeScript feature is not implemented in runtime-signature.

 ### Type composition
 As the types are simply JavaScript expressions, you can assign any type to a variable and use it to create new types.